click for site menu

 Will it work in my area?

 Because tides all over the world rely on the cycle of the moon, it doesn't really matter where you are.
 The time-tide clock will work anywhere in the world as long as the tides are regular.
 Most places have two high tides and two low tides each day.
-But local currents and landforms can change that.
+But local currents, wind, and landforms can change that.
 You should check your local area.
 If you do not have regular tides, the tide clock may not work.
 Known areas for this are Shark Bay in Western Australia and Portland in Victoria, where occasionally only one change of tide occurs.
 And some parts of the west coast of the USA

 Test: Your tides are regular if: